silviuoprea/checkthat/task2/README.md

 # Evaluation Results

+Kindly find the leaderboard released in this google sheet, [link](https://tinyurl.com/kfmawuke). you can find in the tab labeled "Task 2".

 Submission Guidelines:
 - Make sure that you create one account for each team, and submit it through one account only.
 - The last file submitted to the leaderboard will be considered as the final submission.